oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 values specified in the request.

 Non-insertable properties SHOULD be omitted from the request body.
-If they are provided, services MUST either ignore the value in the request body or fail the request if the provided values do not match the service-determined values.
+If they are provided, services MUST either ignore the values in the request body or fail the request, for example if the provided values do not match the service-determined values.

 Non-insertable properties include (and are not limited to)

 - dependent properties that are tied to non-key properties of the principal entity through a referential constraint [OData-CSDL, section 8.5](#ODataCSDL) (informally: "denormalized" properties),
 - properties annotated with the term [`Core.Computed`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#Computed), see [OData-VocCore](#ODataVocCore),
 - properties listed as `NonInsertableProperties` of term [`Capabilities.InsertRestrictions`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Capabilities.V1.md#InsertRestrictions), see [OData-VocCap](#ODataVocCap),